ipcoutinho/ICD-coding/README.md

 }
 </code></pre>

-The experiments were conducted on the MIMIC III dataset (Johnson et al., 2016), following the splits of dataset made publicly available by Mullenbach et al. (2018).
+The experiments were conducted on the MIMIC III dataset (Johnson et al., 2016), following the splits of dataset made publicly available by Mullenbach et al. (2018) at github.com/jamesmullenbach/caml-mimic.

 The code was tested with Pyhton 3.8.5 and Tensorflow 2.3.0.